MEV in Binance Builder: Extended Related Work

-These countermeasures remain conceptually relevant for BSC’s PBS, but their effectiveness is constrained by PoSA’s design: auction platforms may further centralize, fairness-based ordering is harder to enforce under tight latency, while only application-level mitigations appear readily transferable.
+These countermeasures remain conceptually relevant for BSC’s PBS, but their effectiveness is constrained by PoSA’s design: auction platforms may further centralize and fairness-based ordering is harder to enforce under tight latency.
+Only application-level mitigations appear transferable.

 \textbf{Decentralization of PBS.} Recent studies~\cite{yang2025decentralization,wang2025private,wu2025competition,gupta2023centralizing} show that today’s builder market is highly centralized.
-In Ethereum, two builders have been producing 85–90\% of blocks.
+In Ethereum, two builders have been producing 85--90\% of blocks.
 The concentration has led to significant proposer losses.
 Many block proposers do not receive the full MEV value because dominant builders only bid slightly above the next-best bids.
 Moreover, private order flow~\cite{wang2025private,lyu2025demystifying,zhang2024breaking} makes things worse.
 Top builders gain access to private transaction order flow (from searchers or order-flow providers) that others cannot, creating a feedback loop where market share begets more exclusive flow.
 This centralization is even more pronounced in Binance’s PoSA setting.
-The small validator set and shorter block intervals are shorter, amplifying builders’ structural advantages.
+The small validator set and shorter block intervals amplify builders’ structural advantages.

 \textbf{Binance's PoSA.} BSC adopts PoSA \cite{bep126,li2025finality}, which organizes time into epochs and slots (3s per slot).
 In each epoch, a small committee of validators, elected via stake delegation, takes turns proposing and sealing blocks.
 Because validator turnover is infrequent due to high staking costs, the set remains relatively static.